 Guide Course Southern Africa: Field Guide Level 1

-If you are an adventurer looking for time-out which will benefit you in the long-term, then this Natucate course with training as Field Guide Level 1 is the right choice for you.
-In 55 days you will learn the essentials about the interplay of reserve, flora and fauna from experienced and highly qualified instructors.
+If you are an adventurer looking for time-out which will benefit you in the long-term, then this Natucate course with training as Apprentice Field Guide (former Field Guide Level 1) is the right choice for you.
+In 55 days you will learn the essentials about the interplay of the reserves' flora and fauna from experienced and highly qualified instructors.
 The programme focuses on delivering training and further education directly in the wild.
 With steadily increasing knowledge, on your way to becoming a Field Guide, you will discover what it means to conserve the beauty of the African wilderness.

 - Live and learn in the midst of Southern Africa’s wilderness for 55 days